 Welcome to Exeter Temple Corps

-The Salvation Army in Exeter opened its newly refurbished building on Saturday 1st June 2024.
+The Salvation Army in Exeter commenced over 140 years ago and opened its newly refurbished building on Saturday 1st June 2024.
 The Salvation Army invites everyone to come along to our worship meetings and see the impact it is making on the city of Exeter.

 The Salvation Army in Exeter exists to please God and make Jesus known